 Mouse over links for pictures; click for detail page.

 Ling heather, which is tall and vigorous enough to survive in gorse, covers large areas, and there are areas of bell heather and a small amount of cross-leaved heath that prefers the wetter parts.
-In late summer, harebells can be seen with their dainty blue bell-shaped flowers.
-The heath also has a number of other unusual wild plants, including heath dog-violet, allseed and chaffweed.
+Harebells appear in late summer, and other unusual wild plants, include heath dog-violet, allseed and chaffweed.

 Its birdlife includes many willow warblers, nightingales, turtle doves and the occasional woodcock.